Can you build up your immune system fast? Yes, but how? Oddly enough you need to trust your gut!

 Our immune system has the ability to destroy anything containing a particular antigen, including, germs, viruses, and cancer cells.

-Your body does not send out antigens unless your body recognizes an invader.
+Your body does not send out an immune response to these antigens unless your body recognizes an invader.
 This is key.

 It’s safe to say that without our immunity, we wouldn’t be around too long because it is a tireless warrior protecting our health.

 There are bacteria and viruses everywhere, not to mention helminths (worms) and tiny mites that carry infection and our immune systems continuously fight all types of bacteria, viruses and various parasites.

 There are also lab created food products that your body knows are not real food.
 Lab created foods are: